apexfarm/ApexDI/README.md

 2. Please do not hesitate to use transient lifetime when appropriate.
 The time spent for its first time realization is the same as singletons.
 And once a service type is realized, it will be reused for their subsequent realizations, which is fast.
 3. Please don't be panic for the 100 services first time resolution performance.
 Usually in a single transaction, it won't involve 100 unique services to work together.
 The max should be around 20, and the majority should be below 10.
 4. For a project with 1K services registered in a single module, the average warmup time for each transaction should be **~110 ms**.
 Assume each transaction will realize 20 unique services.
 5. However It is strongly recommended to use modules ([jump to section](#4-modules)) to limit the number of registered services below 100, including services inside dependent modules.
-The maximum warmup time for each transaction with 20 unique service realization should be **~50 ms** then.
+The maximum warmup time for each transaction with 20 unique service realization should be **~50 ms**.

 ## 2. Services